trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 > POST /Data/StandaloneLodgementSubmit

-Creates a project and lodgement submission in a single API call.
+Creates a project and single lodgement submission in a single API call.
+This is suitable for TrustMark Licence Plus where all measures are lodged together.

 | Field                             | Information                              |
 | --------------------------------- | ---------------------------------------- |